dpradeep42/djangoProject/README.md

 ### What is Django Project and Django Application
 -	A Django Project is a collection of applications and configurations that when combined together will make up the full web application (your complete website running with Django)
 -	A Django Application is created to perform a particular functionality for your entire web application.
 For example you could have a registration app, a polling app, comments app, etc.
+-	These Django Apps can then be plugged into other Django Projects, so you can reuse them!
+(Or use other people’s apps)

+Creating Django Application

+	Syntax: python manage.py startapp <App Name>

+	python manage.py startapp first_app